OSH Answers Fact Sheets

 When manual hand tools are used for tasks that require the frequent and repetitive use of force to perform a task or job, the risk of contracting an WMSD increases.
 One of the most effective ways in reducing injury risk associated with the use of manual hand tools is to replace them with power tools.
 Always conduct a risk assessment before making any change.
 Make sure that all aspects of the new tool have been considered (weight, size, etc.) to be sure that one type of hazard has not been exchanged for another.

 What ergonomic factors are unique to powered hand tools?

 Power tool triggers

 Frequent movements of the index finger while operating the trigger of power tools (such as a power drill) poses a considerable risk for both "trigger finger" and "trigger thumb" (tendonitis in the index finger and/or thumb).
 A longer trigger which allows the use of two or three fingers to activate them reduces discomfort and minimizes the risk for injury.
-The recommended minimum length of the trigger is 50 mm.

 What should one remember when selecting and using hand tools?

-- to reduce excessive gripping force or pressure
+- Reduce excessive gripping force or pressure.

-- to avoid extreme and awkward joint positions
+- Avoid extreme and awkward joint positions.

-- to avoid or limit vibration
+- Avoid or limit vibration.

 How does hand tool maintenance reduce the risk for injuries?